Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/26636176753047)

-5. If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 Related Post:

 [Can the Auto-Refill Function of SwitchBot Evaporative Humidifier (Auto-Refill) Be Used When Cleaning the Floor With a Cleaning Solution Using S20?](https://support.switch-bot.com/hc/en-us/articles/25796407294871)